Variable Search with paneldata.org¶

 In our example output we see that for the variable “th5106” 800 respondents in the wave “t” (2003) state “financial reasons” as the reason for the absence of a car in the household.
 For our example variable “bbh5508” in the survey year 2011 (wave “bb”) there are already 871 respondents.

 Paneldata.org is an excellent way to get an first overview of certain variables.

 The info box on the right-hand side provides an overview of all relevant information about the variable and the data set.
 Beside the basic information you will find the information what kind of variable you are looking for under “Conceptual Dataset”.
-In our example “bbh5508” you can see that variables with a “Conceptual Dataset: org/net” describe original variables that are assigned to a questionnaire.
+In our example “bbh5508” you can see that variables with a “Conceptual Dataset: questionnaire” describe original variables that are assigned to a questionnaire.
 Generated variables are “Conceptual Dataset: gen”.
 To get an overview of the different data set types of SOEP-Core, visit the chapter Data Distribution File.
-In addition, the info box under “Transformations: target variables” provides a link or forwarding to the variable in “long” format.
-For a more detailed understanding of the long format, read the chapter Data Structure in long Format (long).

 In addition to searching for keywords or using the various filter settings, you can also find what you are looking for directly in the data set search.
 Open paneldata.org, click on the study SOEP-Core and select the menu field “data”.

 Now you get to an overview which shows you all data sets contained in SOEP Core.

 Enter the data set you are looking for (“bbh”) in the search field at the top right and click on the data set.
 You are forwarded to an overview which shows you all variables from the “bbh” data set.